Gavin-TW/tdd-exam/readme.md

 ---

-Given : S bag, People ,S Locker has no capacity, M Locker, L locker
+Given : S bag, People ,S Locker has no capacity

 when : store bag